djq99/ReceptorMarkerBackend/README.md

   the backend server, connecting a Django app to an Rscript
 * [Local Development][ld] - general info about local development, common commands

+If you are going to do develop any analyses for ReceptorMarker, you should check out the Wiki.

 [bas]: https://github.com/nsh87/ReceptorMarkerFrontend/wiki/Backend-(Analytical)-Server
 [raa]: https://github.com/nsh87/ReceptorMarkerFrontend/wiki/Running-an-Analysis-on-the-Analytical-Server